About Us Charitable Incorporated Charity number 118563

 past & present

 George Ogden 2010 - present

-St Nics was set up in late 1960s by Fred & Honor George who, having recently moved to Splading, were asked to help the St Nicolas Church Youth Group produce a few plays with their youth group.
+St Nics was set up in the late 1960s by Fred & Honor George who, having recently moved to Spalding, were asked to help the St Nicolas Church Youth Group produce a few plays.
 The group soon attracted members of all ages and St Nicolas Players was born.
 Their first productions in 1968 were 'See How They Run' and 'Christ in the Concrete City'.

 Always keen to improve and learn new skills, 'St Nic's Workshops' a series of professional training sessions in association with members of the theatrical industry, including lecturers at RADA, took place in 1998.
 We are looking into the possibility of organising similar workshops in the near future.

-An award winning society, who have twice triumphed at the Bourne Festival, St Nics also recognises members' contributions by presenting 'The Fred George Award' annually.
+An award-winning society, who has twice triumphed at the Bourne Festival, St Nics also recognises members' contributions by presenting 'The Fred George Award' annually.

-As well as being an amateur theatre group, St Nics also has a good social calendar, which includes theatre trips, a summer barbeque, the odd quiz night and, of course, post rehearsal relaxation in the pub is not unknown!
+As well as being an amateur theatre group, St Nics also has a good social calendar, which includes theatre trips, a summer barbeque, quiz nights and, of course, post-rehearsal relaxation in the pub is not unknown!